MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-components.md

 ## Model-driven app components overview

 A well designed model-driven app consists of several components you select using the designer to build the appearance and functionality of the finished app.
-The components and component properties that designers use to make up an app become the metadata.
+The components and component properties that makers use to create an app become the metadata.

 To understand how each of these components relates to app design, they're separated here into *data*, *UI*, *logic*, and *visualization* categories.

-## Data Components
+## Data components

 These components determine what data the app will be based upon and what designer is used to create or edit the component.

 Data components are either designed at a table level within an environment, or within a solution contained within the environment.